theandrewliu/OverRated/docs/journals/andrew-liu.md

 # June 13, 2022
 Started working on combining the websocket chat function that Jeremy worked on together with our database so that we can store the messages being sent.
 I didn't get an opportunity to test it out yet but I'll be able to debug it more tomorrow.

+# June 14, 2022
+Today we decided to scrap the websocket for the chat function and instead go a safer route that we were more familiar with.
+Given the time crunch we decided this was the best path moving forward.
+With that decided, we were able to use the Post request that we created yesterday as well as create the get response for a list of chats.
+On the SQL side, we got not only a list but also the user's profile image and first and last name along with the chat information.
+The chat's displayed only the most recent message and that was done by sorting the list of ID's by descending order and only showing one.